zyl2014888/Breast-Cancer-Lung-Metastasis-Calculator/README.md

 # Breast-Cancer-Lung-Metastasis-Calculator
-A packaged breast cancer lung metastasis calculator, double-click to use, limited to Windows systems
+A breast cancer lung metastasis calculator written in Python, incorporating the model mentioned in the text.
+Double-click the executable to use, limited to Windows systems